Sport and Diplomacy: 'More than a Game'

 Further, understanding sport’s capacity in the field of diplomacy challenges conventional state based approaches and sheds light upon a plethora of related issues: including international governance, international business, cultural diplomacy and public diplomacy.
 The role of governing bodies, such as the International Olympic Committee and FIFA, will be given particular attention as examples of major NGOs engaging in diplomacy.

-This course is open to all Postgraduate Taught Students at SOAS.
+This module is open to all Postgraduate Taught Students at SOAS.
 Lectures will take place during the day on Fridays.

 The module aims to give students: